 - All Firewall implementations must adopt the position of "least privilege" and deny all inbound traffic by default (the initial Ruleset should be set to “logging or learning mode” to prevent service interruptions).
 The Ruleset should be opened incrementally to only allow permissible traffic.

 - Firewalls must be installed within production environments where “Legally/Contractually Restricted Information” is captured, processed or stored, to help achieve functional separation between web-servers, application servers and database servers.

 - Firewall Rulesets and Configurations require periodic review to ensure they afford the required levels of protection:

 - NUIT must review all Network Firewall Rulesets and Configurations during the initial implementation process.

-- Firewalls protecting Enterprise Systems must be reviewed semi-annually; NUIT Firewall Administrators and ISS/C must collaborate on this review.
+- Firewalls protecting Enterprise Systems must be reviewed semi-annually; NUIT Firewall Administrators and the Information Security Office must collaborate on this review.